KDE/digikam-doc/showfoto_editor/showfoto_leftsidebar.rst

     The Showfoto Stand-Alone Editor Folders Tab from Left Sidebar

-The Foders tab view is divided into three sections from top to bottom:
+The Folders tab view is divided into three sections from top to bottom:

     - The **Navigation settings** view providing: